 (c) An agency contract means an agreement which permits a contractor and subcontractor to act as an agent of, that is, in the place of the principal, his customer.
-Purchases made by the agentcontractor or agent-subcontractor on behalf of the principal are treated in the same manner as if the purchases were made by the principal.
-All purchases (including rentals of contractor's tools, supplies, machinery and equipment) made by the agent-contractor or agent subcontractor on behalf of the principal are treated in the same manner as if the purchases were made by the principal.
-The contract between the U.S. Department of Energy and West Valley Nuclear Services Inc. submitted by Petitioner contained the following pertinent provisions:
+Purchases made by the agent-contractor or agent-subcontractor on behalf of the principal are treated in the same manner as if the purchases were made by the principal.
+All purchases (including rentals of contractor's tools, supplies, machinery and equipment) made by the agent-contractor or agent-subcontractor on behalf of the principal are treated in the same manner as if the purchases were made by the principal.

+The contract between the U.S. Department of Energy and Petitioner submitted by it contained the following pertinent provisions: